 When it comes to planning a father and son weekend getaway, it's important to have a good mix of options including education and heritage as well as just down right fun.
 Atlanta is one of those cities that has tons of opportunities like that!
 From fun learning at the World of Coca Cola and CNN Center to thrill rides at Six Flags, your guys weekend in Atlanta is going to be one to remember.

-Atlanta is the most populous municipality and the capital city of the state of Georgia in the U.S. With an approximated 2017 population of 485, 290, it’s the economic and cultural core of the Atlanta metropolitan region.
+Atlanta is the most populous municipality and the capital city of the state of Georgia in the U.S. and according to stats from professional moving companies in Atlanta, the metro region is the third fastest-growing area in the country right now.
+With an approximated 2017 population of 485, 290, it’s the economic and cultural core of the Atlanta metropolitan region.
 It’s home to 5.8 million individuals and the ninth most significant metropolitan area in the U.S. Its small section of the Atlanta city expands eastward into Dekalb County.
 The following features make Atlanta the best city for father and son guys getaway.